Posted by Admin | December 30, 2015

 Organic Farming Can Cut Nitrate Leaching in Half

-New research indicates that organic farming can be one solution to the problem of excess nitrate in Iowa’s rivers_v129320
+New research indicates that organic farming can be one solution to the problem of excess nitrate in Iowa’s rivers

 Recent research published by Cynthia Cambardella and Dan Jaynes, USDA Agricultural Research Service in Ames and Kathleen Delate, Iowa State University in the journal “Sustainable Agriculture Research” demonstrated that a typical organic crop rotation reduced nitrate leaching from crop fields by nearly 50 percent, compared to the conventional corn and soybean rotation common in Iowa.
 The researchers measured how much nitrate leached down through the soil profile and out through the field tile drainage systems, which drain into streams and rivers.
 Over three years, the conventional corn/soybean cropping system leached a total of 69.7 lb/acre of nitrate-nitrogen, compared to 35.1 lb/acre for the organic cropping system.